nchandhi/CostEstimatorSA/README.md

 This solution accelerator helps both the requester and the estimator throughout the process; Project requesters are provided with links and guidance as to how to complete the request process, with the ability to use the Copilot to answer any questions they may have, thus drastically cutting down on the amount of questions the estimator receives.

-It leverages Copilot Studio, Azure Open AI Service, Azure AI Search to identify relevant documents, answer questions, accelerate project planning and cost estimate submissions.
+It leverages Copilot Studio, Azure Open AI Service, and Power Platform to identify relevant documents, answer questions, accelerate project planning and cost estimate submissions.

 **Scenario**

-This solution will aid the project requesters by providing them with resources to complete their requests, as well as alleviate the demands on the project estimator with adhoc queries from the requestors
+This solution will aid the project requesters by providing them with resources to complete their project requests, as well as alleviate the demands on the project estimator with adhoc queries from the requestors.

 The sample data is sourced from public data sources.
 The documents are intended for use as sample data only.